buildbuddy-io/buildbuddy-toolchain/README.md

 use_repo(buildbuddy, "buildbuddy_toolchain")
 ```

-For a more detailed example and customization options, see our [example bzlmod workspace](https://github.com/buildbuddy-io/buildbuddy-toolchain/tree/master/examples/bzlmod).
+For a more detailed example and customization options, see our [BzlMod Example](https://github.com/buildbuddy-io/buildbuddy-toolchain/tree/master/examples/bzlmod).

 #### WORKSPACE